GPT-Engineer-App/taskify-api/README.md

 # Task Management system

 **Description**: Build a RESTful api for a task management system using node.js, express.js framework, MongoDB and allow users to perform curd operations

-## Who is the owner of this repository?
-By default, GPT Engineer projects are created with public GitHub repositories.

-However, you can easily transfer the repository to your own GitHub account by navigating to your [GPT Engineer project](https://run.gptengineer.app/projects/d1306cb2-ce04-44c2-897b-3db27718fda3/improve) and selecting Settings -> GitHub.

 ## How can I edit this code?
 There are several ways of editing your application.

 **Use your preferred IDE**

-If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in the GPT Engineer UI.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)